Cisco Wireless 9178 Series Access Point

 Step 1: Predictive Modeling with New Parameters

 Just like traditional Wi-Fi deployments, start with deployment software and import floor plan CAD files.
 But here’s the difference: instead of planning for typical Wi-Fi coverage (-67 to -75 dBm) for one AP, model for -60 dBm RSSI coverage from 4 APs (assuming APs are at 23 dBm power in 5GHz, i.e. RRM is off).
 This ensures UWB will function reliably wherever precision tracking is needed.
+To elaborate, what you need to do is to import your floor plans and define wall materials with appropriate attenuation values (concrete, drywall, and glass all impact signal propagation differently).
+Modern site planning tools with applying Cisco’s provided changes allow you to model attenuation and simulate how building materials affect the -60 dBm coverage pattern from 4 or more APs.

 Step 2: Deploy & Verify